Käte Rogalli is the first transgender person to have a stumble stone with her real name engraved on it

 Here Käte was interned for a little over a year until 1938, when she was again taken to court and sentenced to two years of forced labor building the so-called Ostmarkstraße in eastern Bavaria.

 Upon her release, Käte returned to Berlin and moved into the address on Hagelberger Straße.
-Only a year later, she was arrested again, found ‘insane’ in court and committed to the psychiatric institution Wittenauer Heilstätten (Karl-Bonhoeffer-Nervenklinik) in northern Berlin.
+Only a year later, she was arrested again, found ‘insane’ in court and committed to the psychiatric institution Wittenauer Heilstätten – today Karl-Bonhoeffer-Nervenklinik – in northern Berlin.

 Suddenly, Käte was a patient in one of these infamous institutions.
-Two years later, she allegedly hanged herself in a toilet at the institution because there was no prospect of release.
+Two years later, she allegedly died by suicide by hanging herself in a toilet at the institution because there was no prospect of release.
+That’s the official cause of death.

-Käte died in National Socialist custody on April 11, 1943.
+Nonetheless, Käte died in the custody of the National Socialists on April 11, 1943.

 80 years later, she became the first transgender to receive a Stolperstein with her real name engraved on it.